 Criterion A applies as the Irrawaddy dolphin is listed as Endangered on the IUCN Red List and a decline in the population was noted between 2000 and 2015 for Balikpapan Bay (Kreb et al. 2020).
 Dugongs are listed as vulnerable on the IUCN Red List.
 Based on interviews and direct observations, dugongs in Balikpapan Bay are increasingly rarely observed.

 Sub-criterion B1: Small and Resident Populations

 Locally occurring populations of Irrawaddy dolphin are often small and occupy small areas in relation to the species’ total global population.
-In Balikpapan Bay, a shift in distribution was observed of Irrawaddy dolphins that were more equally dispersed in the entire bay including more downstream segments in the years 2000-2002 compared to 2008-2015 where they only almost entirely occurred in more upstream segments of the bay (Kreb et al. 2018).
-Increased boat presence, unsustainable fishing methods, pollution and high sedimentation deposit in the lower segments may have likely caused the decline in distribution through reduced prey resources.
+In Balikpapan Bay, a shift in their distribution was observed with increased dependency on the upstream part and rivers of the bay.
 Criterion Bi also applies to the Dugong locally occurring population within the area, which is estimated to only number about 12 individuals (de Bruyn, 2002).
-These animals are dependent on the availability of increasingly decreasing sizes of seagrass meadows based in interview surveys (Kreb et al. 2018).
+These animals are dependent on the availability of increasingly decreasing sizes of seagrass meadows based in interview surveys (Kreb et al. 2020).